enlight/personal-site/source/_posts/build-a-ue4-compatible-static-lib-in-vs2013.md

 # Introduction

+*[UBT]: Unreal Build Tool

-This is the first tutorial in a two (or maybe three) part series that will explain how to integrate libraries not built by `UBT` (Unreal Build Tool) into your UE4 games or plugins.
+This is the first tutorial in a two (or maybe three) part series that will explain how to integrate libraries not built by UBT into your UE4 games or plugins.
 This tutorial will cover building of static libraries in VS2013, but most of this will also apply when building dynamic libraries.

 We're going to build the [pugixml][pugixml] library, a small and lightweight XML processing library written in C++.
 I've chosen this library because it doesn't have any dependencies, only consists of three source files, and is easy to configure, so we can focus on the details that are specifically relevant to Unreal Engine 4.
 The final VS2013 project is available on [GitHub][ue4-pugixml-module].

 [pugixml]: http://pugixml.org/